Sociology/Anthropology (SOA)

 SOA 442.
 Mexican Migration to the U. S..
 4 Hours.

 This interdisciplinary course on Mexican migration to the US examines global power inequalities that lead to international migration.
 Topics include the formation of the US-Mexico border, why people migrate from Mexico, how most Mexican immigration has become "illegal," and the contributions of Mexican immigrants to the United States and Mexico.
-Course Information: Same as GBL 442 and PSC 442.
+Course Information: Same as IGS 442 and PSC 442.

 SOA 451.
 ECCE: Women of Color and Minority Women.
 4 Hours.